ScottinDC/vertical-crop/README.md

 **Bug Fixes:**

 *   **Fixed audio/video desynchronization.** This was caused by two separate issues:
     *   The frame rate was being read from PySceneDetect while frames were read by OpenCV.
-A mismatch between the two (e.g. 29.97 vs 30.0) caused the encoded video duration to drift from the audio.
+A mismatch between the two (e.g., 29.97 vs 30.0) caused the encoded video duration to drift out of sync with the audio.
 FPS is now read from OpenCV (the same backend that reads the frames) with explicit `-vsync cfr` enforcement.
-    *   Many source files (especially YouTube downloads) have a non-zero `start_time` on the video stream (e.g. audio at 0.0s, video at 1.8s).
-The script now detects this offset via `ffprobe` and trims the extracted audio to match, so the two streams stay aligned.
+    *   Many source files (especially YouTube downloads) have a non-zero `start_time` on the video stream (e.g., audio at 0.0s, video at 1.8s).
+The script now detects this offset using `ffprobe` and trims the extracted audio to match it, so the two streams stay aligned.
-*   **Fixed crash on videos without an audio stream.** The script now detects whether audio exists using `ffprobe` and skips the audio extraction/merge steps gracefully.
+*   **Fixed crash on videos without an audio stream.** The script now detects whether audio is present using `ffprobe` and gracefully skips the audio extraction/merge steps.
 *   **Fixed hardcoded `.aac` temp audio file.** The temp audio container is now `.mkv`, which accepts any audio codec.
 Previously, source files with non-AAC audio (MP3, Opus, AC3, etc.) could fail or produce corrupt output.
 *   **Fixed crash when output path has no file extension.** The script now auto-appends `.mp4` if no extension is provided.
 *   **Fixed orphaned temp files on failure.** Temporary files are now cleaned up on all exit paths, not just on success.

 **Improvements:**

-*   **Variable frame rate (VFR) handling.** Phone-recorded videos often use VFR, which caused frame timing drift.
-The script now detects VFR sources via `ffprobe` and normalizes them to constant frame rate before processing.
+*   **Variable frame rate (VFR) handling.** Phone-recorded videos often use VFR, which causes frame timing drift.
+The script now detects VFR sources via `ffprobe` and normalizes them to a constant frame rate before processing.
 *   **Corrupt frame resilience.** If a frame fails to process (bad crop, corrupt data), it is duplicated from the previous good frame instead of being dropped.
 This preserves the total frame count and prevents audio drift.
 *   **Lazy model loading.** YOLO and Haar cascade models are now loaded on first use instead of at import time.
 Heavy library imports (`torch`, `ultralytics`, `cv2`, etc.) are deferred until after argument parsing, so `--help` is instant.
 *   **Pinned dependency versions.** `requirements.txt` now specifies compatible version ranges to prevent breakage from upstream changes.